 - All internship offers by employers will be made through the NUS TalentConnect portal.
-Thereafter, students have up to 7 calendar days to respond before these offers are withdrawn by the system.
+Thereafter, students have up to 5 working days to respond before these offers are withdrawn by the system.

 - Students MUST accept their offers via the NUS TalentConnect portal to be qualified/ approved for internships.

 - On acceptance of a project, no changes will be entertained.